 You and / or your child will participate in a comprehensive evaluation which will determine the best services for your family.
 At PMHC, we believe that the family is an integral part of the treatment planning process!!

-What is a Comprehensive Autism Assessment?
+What is a Comprehensive Autism Assessment (CAA)?

-The Comprehensive Autism Assessment at PMHC is a unique evaluation designed to assist and support children and families coping with Autism.
-Our center takes a holistic approach to Autism which is reflected by our evaluation process.
+The Comprehensive Autism Assessment (CAA) at PMHC is a unique evaluation designed to assist and support children and families coping with Autism.
+Our center takes a holistic approach to Autism which is reflected in our evaluation process.
 We begin by taking an extensive history, reviewing medical records and talking with family members.
 We observe the child at play, including his or her interactions with family.
 We also look for physical and behavioral issues that need to be addressed.
 The CAA also includes comprehensive testing and evaluation.